MCG Manager - v20029

 [Click to view large picture]

-8. When the encoding is completed, press the Save button.
-The warning message indicating that the folder C:\Karaoke Songs 2 is not formatted as FAT32 will appear.
+8. When the encoding completes, press the Save button.
+The warning message indicating that the folder C:/Karaoke Songs 2 is not formatted as FAT32 will appear.
 Press OK.

 9. [Click to view large picture]